 - People who are severely ill or think they have COVID-19 should call their healthcare provider for instructions.
 These people SHOULD NOT go directly to a healthcare facility without first calling a healthcare provider (unless they are experiencing a medical emergency).

 - People sick with mild symptoms of respiratory illness should stay home to take care of themselves and stay away from others.
-This includes distancing themselves from people in their household and the community.
+This includes distancing themselves from people in their households and the community.

 - Our local health care systems are preparing for what could be a surge in patients.
 That means the ability to access emergency care may start to change in the coming weeks and months.
 Learn more with Day Kimball Healthcare’s Drs.
 John Graham, Marc Cerrone and Infection Preventionist Sarah Healy on the WINY Morning Show.